If you’ve recently been injured as a maritime or offshore worker in Michigan, you may have many questions:

-In total, there are 40 commercial ports in Michigan which move roughly 80 million tons of cargo each year.
+In total, there are 40 commercial ports in Michigan that move roughly 80 million tons of cargo each year.
 Top commodities traded through these ports include steel, general cargo, ore, coal, cement, stone/aggregate, petroleum, dry bulk, and liquid bulk.

-The Jones Act is a federal law which allows injured “seamen” to recover financial compensation after suffering an offshore or maritime injury.
+The Jones Act is a federal law that allows injured “seamen” to recover financial compensation after suffering an offshore or maritime injury.
 Anyone who spends at least 30% of their work hours in the service of a vessel on navigable waters is covered under this act.

 There are a few possible forms of compensation available in a Jones Act claim:

 These benefits are available for any eligible worker who suffers an injury while working in the service of a vessel on navigable waters.
 Maintenance refers to required daily living expenses, such as rent/mortgage, bills, and food.
 Care applies to medical bills, which will be paid up until your doctor determines that you’ve reached maximum recovery.

 If your work vessel contained a defect or other unsafe condition at the time of your injury, you can seek additional compensation under the concept of unseaworthiness.
 Vessel owners have a duty to keep their vessels safe for the people who use them.
 When a vessel owner fails to do so, injured workers can sue both the owner and potentially their employer as well, if employer negligence was a factor.

 If you’re not covered under the Jones Act, don’t worry.
 There are other maritime laws available for financial compensation, such as the Longshore and Harbor Workers’ Compensation Act.

 Maritime law is a complex field and maritime work injury claims often require the assistance of a lawyer who specializes in this field.
 Many maritime workers place too much faith in their employers and insurance companies, expecting them to look out for employee interests when an injury occurs.
 Unfortunately, these companies too often place their profits over the health and safety of these workers.
-However, a resourceful and experienced lawyer can make sure you recover the financial compensation you need and deserve after an injury.
+However, a resourceful and experienced maritime accident lawyer can make sure you recover the financial compensation you need and deserve after an injury.

-To find out more about your rights and to begin planning for your recovery, contact one of our experienced maritime lawyers for a free consultation.
+To find out more about your rights and to begin planning for your recovery, contact one of our experienced maritime injury lawyers for a free consultation.
 We’ll fight for the compensation you deserve, and will only require payment if and when we succeed.